myTselection/telenet_telemeter/README.md

 <p align="center"><img src="https://github.com/myTselection/telenet_telemeter/blob/main/Markdown%20Gauge%20Card%20example.png"/></p>

 ### Example conditional card:
-If a conditional card is desired to show a warning when high data used and many days are left.
+A conditional card might be desired to show a warning when high data used and many days are left.
 For such a conditional card, an extra binary sensor can be defined in `configuration.yml`
 If data used_percentage (data used %) is bigger than the period_used_percentage (time % in current period) and data used_percentage is higher than 70%
 ```
 binary_sensor: